 Customer Retention Rate (CRR)

 This metric calculates the percentage of customers who return to the company after a certain length of time.
 It is the percentage of customers who continue to use your product or service within a specified period.
-To calculate the CRR, select a time period that is appropriate for your evaluation; this can be anything from 30 days to a year, and then use the following formula:
+To calculate the CRR, select a period that is appropriate for your evaluation; this can be anything from 30 days to a year, and then use the following formula:

 Customer Retention Rate = (Customers at the End of the Period) – (New Customers Acquired) / Customers at the Start of the Period